Pylons/pylons/pylons/docs/glossary.rst

 .. glossary::

+    action
+        The class method in a Pylons applications' controller that handles a request.

     API
         Application Programming Interface.
 The means of communication between a programmer and a software program or operating system.